Foundation plants

 Correas

-We planted 34 Correa ‘Dusky Bells’ and 20 Correa glabra ‘Winter Glow’ (now more correctly called Correa glabra ‘Coliban River’).
+We planted 34 Correa ‘Dusky Bells’ and 20 Correa glabra ‘Winter Glow’ (now more correctly called Correa glabra ‘Coliban River’) (two photos above).
 During the first summer hot spell ten of the ‘Dusky Bells’ succumbed, but most of the correas have lasted well.
 The ‘Winter Glow’ have been cloud pruned every two years and now form a pleasing mass under the original cypress trees.
-1785

 Corymbia